openxc/openxc-python/docs/code-generation.rst

 Vehicle Interface (VI) Code Generation
 =======================================

+For information on the code generation tools for the `OpenXC vehicle interface firmware <http://vi-firmware.openxcplatform.com>`_ (previous a part of the `vi-firmware <https://github.com/openxc/vi-firmware>`_ repository), see the :doc:`code generation documentation <code-generation>`.

 The code generation utilities in the OpenXC Python library are intended to generate a valid ``signals.cpp`` file for the `OpenXC vehicle interface firmware
 <http://vi-firmware.openxcplatform.com>`_.
 Instead of implementing all of the